 Who can help you with your NDIS plan?

 You may need or want some help to create or use your plan.
-We’ll ask you who you would like, or who might be able to help you.
+We’ll ask you who you’d like, or who might be able, to help you.

 You may want to give consent for us to contact other people.
 You may also want to give us consent for someone else to act on your behalf.